sipcapture/homer/README.md

   * [Kamailio + sipcapture](https://github.com/sipcapture/homer-docker/tree/master/kamailio)

 ### :package: BASH Script
 Installing on a fresh, dedicated *all-in-one* server?
-Try our [installer script](https://github.com/sipcapture/homerinstaller) supporting the latest Debian and CentOS releases.
+Try our [installer script](https://github.com/sipcapture/homer-installer) supporting the latest Debian and CentOS releases.

-### :package: Manual Mode (dev)
+### :package: Manual Mode (dev only)
 Unlike its predecessors, HOMER Seven is completely dynamic, meaning there are many database, timeseries and logging backend combinations possible.
 Before installing the user should determine preferences and settings for each component.
+Not for first time users!

 #### :warning: Requirements
 * API + UI